ericwooley/openapi-sdk/libs/openapi-sdk/README.md

 ## Publishing
 use `./publish.sh patch`, which will create a new release. publish.sh forwards all arguments to `npm version`

+* dependencies and versions are copied from the root package.json

 ## Road Map
 If anyone ends up using this, we could add more options to pass down to the openapi generator.
 Currently it uses [typescript-axios](https://openapi-generator.tech/docs/generators/typescript-axios)